sf105/sttp-book/chapters/getting-started/why-software-testing.md

 }
 ```

 Again, this is indeed a very simple bug.
-Once you found it, it might indeed
+Once you have found it, it might indeed
 look stupid.
 But those mistakes
 can and do happen all the time.
 Why?
 The answer is simple: developers deal
 with highly complex software systems.
 Software systems that are composed of millions (if not billions) of lines of code.
 Software that generates tons of data per second.
 Software that communicates with hundreds (if not thousands) of external systems in an assynchronous and distributed manner.
 Software that has millions of user requests for hour.